Train a Model

 – The type and number of Amazon EC2 ML compute instances to use for model training.
 For this training exercise, you use a singleml.m4.xlarge

 instance, which has 4 CPUs, 16 GB of memory, an Amazon Elastic Block Store (Amazon EBS) storage, and a high network performance.
 For more information about EC2 compute instance types, see Amazon EC2 Instance Types.
-For more information about billing, see Amazon SageMaker pricing . -
+For more information about billing, see Amazon SageMaker AI pricing . -

 volume_size